art sales and leasing

 Image

-The Pierson Library, located at 5376 Shelburne Road, in Shelburne, features artwork curated by the BCA's External Exhibitions Program on a rotating basis.
-These exhibitions run through June 2024.
+Burlington Emergency & Veterinary Specialists (BEVS), located at 1417 Marshall Avenue in Williston, features artwork curated by BCA's External Exhibitions Program on a rotating basis.
+The current exhibition runs through May 2025.

 Current Exhibition (expand/collapse)